 What role did women play in the creation of modern architecture and city planning?
-Drawing on the new book Architektki (Women Architects), we present six prominent Polish women architects, who made a significant impact in their field.
+Drawing on the book ‘Kobiety-Architektki’ (Women Architects), we present six prominent Polish women architects who made a significant impact in their field.

-Jadwiga Grabowska-Hawrylak (born in 1920) is called an icon of post-war Wroclavian architecture.
-Her most well-known project is a housing development on Grunwaldzki Square often called Manhattan… or ‘the toilet seats.’
+Jadwiga Grabowska-Hawrylak (1920-2018) was called an icon of post-war Wrocław architecture.
+Her best-known project is a housing development on Grunwaldzki Square often called Manhattan… or ‘the toilet seats’.
 It was designed in cooperation with Zdzisław Kowalski and Włodzimierz Wasilewski.
 The development’s design comes from the late 1960s and is considered one of the best – and most controversial – architectural pieces of the time.
 The apartment blocks were inspired by the works of Le Corbusier.
-What’s most distinctive about them is the lack of angular, block-like forms (so popular at the time) as well as observation decks on the rooftops.
+What’s most distinctive about them is the lack of angular, block-like forms (so popular at the time), as well as the observation decks on the rooftops.

-Grabowska-Hawrylak also co-designed the Kołłątaj (1955-58) and Gajowice (1960-68) housing developments, the House of the Scientist (1958-60) and primary school on Podwale Street (1957-59).
-Her own house on Kochanowskiego Street (co-designed with Maciej Hawrylak, 1978-84) won the House of the Year Award from the Stowarzyszenie Architektów Polskich (editor’s translation: Association of Polish Architects).
+Grabowska-Hawrylak also co-designed the Kołłątaj (1955-58) and Gajowice (1960-68) housing developments, the House of the Scientist (1958-60) and the primary school on Podwale Street (1957-59).
+Her own house on Kochanowskiego Street (co-designed with Maciej Hawrylak, 1978-84) won the House of the Year Award from the Stowarzyszenie Architektów Polskich (Association of Polish Architects).

 In 1929, when the winning design for the pavilion of the Polish General Exhibition in Poznań (which was supposed to show how Poland had prospered in its 10 years of independence) was announced, its designer was but a recent graduate of the Faculty of Architecture of the Warsaw University of Technology.
 Anatolia Hryniewiecka-Piotrowska had previously only done projects along with her fellow students and a residential housing unit for workers of the State Rifle Factory (designed together with her husband Roman Piotrowski).